KeeneWong/SoccerAPI/README.md

         countryref: "5d430238b1f7250004731b29"
         }

  You can get the teams in that league, id of the league, name etc.

+2. Get all the teams

+    Use axios or fetch to create a GET http request to https://keenesoccerapi.herokuapp.com/api/team.

+    with this endpoint you can get all the teams information

+    example output:

+    {
+    _id: "5d430238b1f7250004731b9b",
+    team_id: 23,
+    name: "Saudi Arabia",
+    code: null,
+    country: "Saudi Arabia",
+    founded: 1956,
+    league_id: 1,
+    venue: null,
+    leagueref: "5d430238b1f7250004731b81"
+    }

+You can get all the information of the soccer team.